mnatha/wordhop/README.md

 });
 ```

-Go back to Slack and wait for inishgts to be delivered.
+Go back to Slack and wait for insights to be delivered.
 That's it!

 ### 1.2 For a Messenger app NOT built with Botkit